Newark, New Jersey: Religion

 Roughly 60% of Newarkers identified with a religion as of 2020.
 The largest Christian group in Newark is the Catholic Church (34.3%), followed by Baptists (5.2%).
 The city's Catholic population are divided into Latin and Eastern Catholics.
 The Latin Church-based Archdiocese of Newark, serving Bergen, Essex, Hudson and Union counties, is headquartered in the city.
-Its episcopal see is the Cathedral Basilica of the Sacred Heart.
+Its episcopal seat is the Cathedral Basilica of the Sacred Heart.
 Eastern Catholics in the area are served by the Syriac Catholic Eparchy of Our Lady of Deliverance of Newark, an eparchy of the Syriac Catholic Church, and by the Ukrainian Catholic Archeparchy of Philadelphia, Pennsylvania.
 Baptist churches in Newark are affiliated with the American Baptist Churches USA, Progressive National Baptist Convention, the National Baptist Convention of America, and National Baptist Convention, USA, Inc.

 Following, 2.4% identified with Methodism and the United Methodist Church and African Methodist Episcopal and AME Zion churches.
 1.6% of Christian Newarkers are Presbyterian and 1.3% identified as Pentecostal.
 The Presbyterian community is dominated by the Presbyterian Church (USA) and Presbyterian Church in America.
 The Pentecostal community is dominated by the Church of God in Christ and Assemblies of God USA.

 0.9% of Christians in the city and nearby suburbs identify as Anglican or Episcopalian.
 Most are served by the Newark Diocese of the Episcopal Church in the United States.
 The remainder identified with Continuing Anglican or Evangelical Episcopal bodies including the Reformed Episcopal Church and Anglican Church in North America.
 ACNA and REC-affiliated churches form the Diocese of the Northeast and Mid-Atlantic.